 The emergency room is an incredibly stressful environment.
 Additionally, the risk of a hospital-related infection is higher at an emergency room than at Dr. Passaretti's office.
 Once a facial laceration has been hastily repaired, Dr. Passaretti can do little to refine the way it looks.
 This is why patients should always call a skilled plastic surgeon like Dr. Passaretti in the event of a facial laceration.

 Dr. Passaretti's team has extensive experience and training to help calm patients who have endured facial trauma.
 Rather than sedating patients, Dr. Passaretti and his team can help calm patients and prepare them for surgery.
-Our Darien facility is equipped with the latest technology and equipment to assist Dr. Passaretti in repairing complex facial lacerations.
+Our Fairfield County plastic surgery facility is equipped with the latest technology and equipment to assist Dr. Passaretti in repairing complex facial lacerations.

-Because each facial laceration wound is different, Dr. Passaretti determines treatment on a case-by-case basis.
+Because each facial laceration wound is different, Dr. Passaretti determines his Fairfield County facial laceration repair on a case-by-case basis.
 Before suturing the laceration, Dr. Passaretti will carefully stitch any underlying tissues using dissolvable sutures.
 This prevents underlying tissues from pulling apart.

 Next, Dr. Passaretti will remove any damaged skin and tissue from the edges of the laceration.
 He creates cleaner lines in the tissue that will heal easier and with less scarring than damaged, uneven edges.
 This is a key difference between Dr. Passaretti's care and emergency room surgery.

 Once the edges of the skin are prepped, Dr. Passaretti uses his technical expertise to carefully close the laceration with sutures.
 This step in the surgery requires a steady hand and artistic eye, which is why it is important to seek the immediate care of a skilled plastic surgeon.